foramsojitra/prep/README.md

 ### Q : What is an event loop in Node.js ?
 A : To process and handle external events and to convert them into callback invocations an event loop is used.
 So, at I/O calls, node.js can switch from one request to another.An event loop in Node.js handles all the asynchronous callbacks in an application.
 It is one of the most important aspects of Node.js and the reason behind Node.js have non-blocking I/O. Since Node.js is an event-driven language, you can easily attach a listener to an event and then when the event occurs the callback will be executed by the specific listener.

+### Q : What is event emitter in node js?
+A : The EventEmitter is a module that facilitates communication/interaction between objects in Node.
+EventEmitter is at the core of Node asynchronous event-driven architecture.

 ### Q : What is an error-first callback in Node.js?
 A : Error-first callbacks in Node.js are used to pass errors and data.
 The very first parameter you need to pass to these functions has to be an error object while the other parameters represent the associated data.
 Thus you can pass the error object for checking if anything is wrong and handle it.
 In case there is no issue, you can just go ahead and with the subsequent arguments.
 ```javascript